Vinfall/onedrive-vercel-index/README.md

 ## Notice

+I no longer have the intention to maintain this due to minimized usage and Microsoft's cracking down inapplicable Office E3/E5 subscriptions.
+BTW, I use [AList](https://github.com/alist-org/alist) (which requires a server and [would NOT support serverless platforms like Vercel](https://github.com/alist-org/alist/issues/3816)) now.

+**N.B.
+My AAD RegisteredApp would expire in 2024-06 so you have to apply your own on [Azure Portal](https://portal.azure.com/#blade/Microsoft_AAD_RegisteredApps/ApplicationsListBlade) and replace those in** https://github.com/Vinfall/onedrive-vercel-index/blob/ee96e04e825ec7d4071ac504f50c786663d25f4d/config/api.config.js#L13-L14 or discard onedrive-vercel-index, as those credentials would be defunct once expired.

 This is forked from the now archived [spencerwooo/onedrive-vercel-index](https://github.com/spencerwooo/onedrive-vercel-index), please refer to the original repo if you wanna self-host it.

-Contribution is highly appreciated as I have no prior experience with NextJS.
+~~Contribution is highly appreciated as I have no prior experience with NextJS.
 For the moment the only thing I can do is utilizing dependabot to update dependencies and expect them to work flawlessly.
-Be sure to check [pinned issue](https://github.com/Vinfall/onedrive-vercel-index/issues/122) if you are interested!
+Be sure to check [pinned issue](https://github.com/Vinfall/onedrive-vercel-index/issues/122) if you are interested!~~

 ## TL;DR